edibotopic/disperse/README.md

 ## Applications

-There is two distinct uses of DSF:
+There are two distinct uses of DSF:

 ### Analytical